^^ Back to top

 The waste products in the blood can occasionally form crystals that collect inside the kidneys.
 Over time, the crystals may build up to form a hard stone-like lump.

-This is more likely to happen if you don't drink enough fluids, are taking some types of medication, or have a medical condition that raises the levels of certain substances in your urine.
+This is more likely to happen if you don't drink enough fluids, if you're taking some types of medication, or if you have a medical condition that raises the levels of certain substances in your urine.

 Read more about the causes of kidney stones.

-After a kidney stone has formed, your body will try to pass it out of the body in urine.
+After a kidney stone has formed, your body will try to pass it out when you go to the toilet (in the urine).
 This means it will often travel through the urinary system (the kidneys, kidney tubes and bladder).

 Treating and preventing kidney stones